Podcast Growth Statistics 2026: Listener Expansion and Industry Trends

 The active vs. total gap:

-Only approximately 9.5% of all podcasts remain actively publishing.
-This means over 4 million shows have gone dormant or been abandoned.
+Only approximately 11% of all podcasts remain actively publishing.
+This means the vast majority of shows have gone dormant or been abandoned.

 Why podcasts go inactive: